Souvik-Vikie/research-tool-summarizer/README.md

 - Load URLs or upload text files containing URLs to fetch article content.
 - Process article content through LangChain's UnstructuredURL Loader
-- Construct an embedding vector using OpenAI's embeddings and leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information
+- Construct an embedding vector using Hugging Face's sentence-transformers and leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information
-- Interact with the LLM's (Chatgpt) by inputting queries and receiving answers along with source URLs.
+- Interact with the LLM (FLAN-T5) by inputting queries and receiving answers along with source URLs.

 ## Installation